 For many people, camping is a pure summertime activity.
 Once the needles start to turn golden orange and the trails get strewn with leaves, camping equipment is carefully stowed away until the following summer.
 But the true outdoorsman knows that if you properly prepare yourself and your equipment, fall is the best time of year to hit the trail and get out in nature.

 Fall camping calls for a little more preparation than a summer trip.
-You can’t just throw a sleeping bag on your back and head out into nature knowing that it will be seventy degrees or more.
+You can’t just throw a sleeping bag on your back and head out into nature, knowing that it will be 70 degrees or more.
 But in return for this preparation, you get quieter campsites, picturesque sunsets, long nights sitting around the campfire, and best of all, no bugs.
-These camping tips will get you off the sofa and back outdoors this fall.
+These camping ideas and tips will get you off the sofa and back outdoors this fall.

-If you were to simply open up your phone and search for ‘the best sites for fall camping near me’ you would get hundreds of people’s opinions on what makes a great site for fall camping.
+If you were to open up your phone and search for “the best sites for fall camping near me” you would get hundreds of people’s opinions on what makes a great site for fall camping.
 But really, you need to decide what you want out of fall camping and then decide on the best camp spot.
 Do you want an open campground that you can stargaze from?
-Perhaps you want an enclosed woodland that you can shelter in and make yourself a survivalists retreat, or a raised area with views over forests and mountains.
+Perhaps you want an enclosed woodland that you can shelter in and make yourself a survivalist retreat, or a raised area with views over forests and mountains.